nobwoge/Delani_Studio/Readme.md

 cd Delani_Studio

-code . or atom . depending on the text editor of your choise
+code . or atom . depending on the text editor type.

 ## Known Bugs
 The site does not work well for some devices.
 ## Technologies Used
-HTML5
+*HTML5
-CSS
+*CSS
-Bootstrap
+*Bootstrap
-jQuery
+*jQuery
 ## Support and contact details
 albertnyambegaa@gmail.com
 ### License